 The County's and the BPPG Fund's policy does not set a limit on the amount that may be invested in any single Federal Agency issue.

 F. Interest Rate Risk

-As of June 30, 2015 and 2014, the BPPG Fund had the following investments:
+As of June 30, 2017 BPPG Fund had the following investment: